23 Easy Ways to Give Your Dorm Room an Instant Glow-Up (They’re Student-Approved!)

 3. Display an *unexpected* gallery wall.

-Take this classic decor style to the next level by swapping out posters and photos for something else that’s meaningful to you.
-Su Tashan, the 2023 Dorm Therapy TikTok Contest winner, made one using a “collection of street signs and car plates from all over the world,” she said in her dorm tour.
+Take this classic way of decorating to the next level by swapping out posters and photos for something else that’s meaningful to you.
+Su Tashan, the 2023 Dorm Therapy TikTok Contest winner, made a gallery wall using a “collection of street signs and car plates from all over the world,” she said in her dorm tour.

 Credit: Amarra Lopez